-Centralization of control rights.
-Centralization and decentralization are concepts that have received wide attention in the literature and have been defined in many different ways (Kieser and Walgenbach 2003; Mintzberg 1979).
+Centralization and decentralization are concepts that have received wide attention in the literature and have been defined in many different ways (Kieser and Walgenbach 2007, 194-196; Mintzberg 1979: 181-213).
 Central to most of these definitions is the distribution of power (Hall 2002), which is closely related to the distribution of effective control rights.
 Decentralization deals with the dispersion of control rights from the top to lower levels of the organization.
-For our definition of centralization, we again employ the concept of organizational units: If many control rights are retained at the level of the firm, i.e. the decisions made affect the whole firm, rather than only subsidiary organizational units, and few are exercised at subsidiary levels, we call the organization structure centralized.
+For our definition of centralization, we again employ the concept of organizational units: if many control rights are retained at the level of the firm, i.e. the decisions made affect the whole firm, rather than only subsidiary organizational units, and few are exercised at subsidiary levels, we call the organization structure centralized.
 Conversely, if few control rights are retained at the level of the firm and many are exercised at subsidiary levels, we refer to a decentralized organization structure.
 The lower the level of those organizational units, where most control rights are exercised, the more decentralized is the organization.
-On an organizational level, the governance dimension of centralization distinguishes a
+On an organizational level, the governance dimension of centralization distinguishes a "one firm" governance model from a "network firm" model, in which the subsidiary parts may have great independence from the parent firm and may even be regarded as individual PSFs (a "network of firms" model).